theheatherloop/Projects/HTML_and_CSS/README.md

 # HTML and CSS Projects

-Some simple websites that I made using HTML and CSS.
+Explore a collection of my web design endeavors, where I've crafted a series of simple websites using HTML and CSS.

 <br/>